 - 6–7 peppercorns

 - 150g/5 oz. feta cheese for garnish (optional)

 - Now it’s time to prepare the Greek rice pilaf.
 In the same pan add 1-2 tbsps olive oil and the chopped onions and sauté until soft.
 Add the butter and rice and sauté the rice until translucent.
 Pour in the chicken stock and lemon juice and deglaze.
-Add the chicken thighs (skin side up) and season well with salt and pepper.
+Add the chicken legs (skin side up) and season well with salt and pepper.

 - Place the lid on, turn the heat down and simmer the Greek rice pilaf for about 15 minutes, until the chicken and rice are cooked and all the liquid has been absorbed.

 - Finish off the Greek rice pilaf with a last minute squeeze of lemon juice, crumbled feta cheese and freshly ground pepper.
 Enjoy!